Mary Jane Kelly: 13 Miller's Court

-Number 13 Miller's Court was a single 12 ft square room, with a bed, three tables and a chair.
+Number 13 Miller's Court was a single 12 ft square room, with a bed, three tables, and a chair.
 Above the fireplace hung a print of "The Fisherman's Widow", and a small tin bath was beneath the bed.
 Two irregularly sized windows faced the yard, in which the dustbin and water tap serving the property were located, and the door opened directly into the 26 ft-long arched passageway which connected Miller's Court with Dorset Street.
 This door was illuminated at night by a gas lamp located almost directly opposite the door to the property.

 Kelly had lost her door key, instead bolting and unbolting the door from outside by putting a hand through a broken window beside the door.
 (Note: The mechanism of the lock to the door of 13 Miller's Court is unknown.
 The lock is believed to have been either an automatic or spring lock which would automatically seal the door upon closure but be opened from the inside by simply turning a knob or lifting a latch, yet require a key to unlock from the outside.)
-A German neighbour, Julia Venturney, claimed Kelly had broken this window when drunk, and that a man's coat was frequently placed in this broken windowpane to both act as a curtain and prevent draught from entering the room.
+A German neighbour, Julia Venturney, claimed Kelly had broken this window when drunk, and that a man's coat was frequently placed in the broken pane to act as a curtain and prevent draughts.

 According to Kelly's friend and neighbour, Lizzie Albrook, Kelly was "heartily sick" of the life she was leading by 1888 and wished to return to Ireland "where her people lived".
 Her landlord, John McCarthy, later recollected: "She was a very quiet woman when sober but noisy when in drink."
-When drunk, Kelly would often be heard singing Irish songs, although when intoxicated, she would often become quarrelsome and even abusive to those around her, which earned her the nickname "Dark Mary".
+When drunk, Kelly would often be heard singing Irish songs, although when intoxicated, she would also become quarrelsome and abusive, which earned her the nickname "Dark Mary".

 Barnett lost his employment as a fish porter in July 1888, reportedly due to committing theft.
 As a result, Kelly again resorted to prostitution.
 According to Barnett, she began to allow other prostitutes to sleep in their room on "cold, bitter nights" as she did not have the heart to refuse them shelter.
-Initially, Barnett was tolerant of this until he and Kelly quarrelled over her sharing the room with a prostitute he knew only as "Julia".
+Initially, Barnett tolerated this until he and Kelly quarrelled over her sharing the room with a prostitute he knew only as "Julia".
 Barnett subsequently left 13 Miller's Court on 30 October, more than a week before her death, taking lodgings at 24–25 New Street, Bishopsgate.
-Nonetheless, between 1 and 8 November, Barnett visited Kelly on an almost daily basis, occasionally giving her money.
+Nonetheless, between 1 and 8 November, Barnett visited Kelly almost daily, occasionally giving her money.